zeroDivZero/notes-excel/notes/15_linking_worksheets.md

 ='2013'!B4+'2014'!B4+'2015'!B4
 ```

-To access cell in separate sheet, specify worksheet name in single quotes, followed by `!`, then followed by cell id.
+To access cell in separate sheet, specify worksheet name in single quotes, followed by `!`, then followed by cell ID.

 ## Consolidate